Transfer Credit Evaluation Guidelines

 Lewis & Clark evaluates transfer credit on a course-by-course basis only.
 No block transferring is done, so associate’s and other transfer degrees will not automatically transfer.
 We generally grant credit for college-level coursework done at other regionally accredited institutions corresponding to what is offered within Lewis & Clark’s curriculum.
 We will grant credit only for classes in which you earned a grade of C (2.0) or better.

 Under no circumstances will credit be granted for the College-Level Examination Program (CLEP), life experience, credit by examination, repeated courses, or college courses used in any way for high school graduation.
-Credit may not be granted for coursework completed over 20 years ago.
+Credit will not be granted for coursework completed over 20 years ago.
 A maximum of four semester credits of physical education/activity is allowed.

 If you are transferring from an institution that is on a quarter system, be aware that one quarter credit equals 0.67 semester credits.

 Your class standing upon enrollment at Lewis & Clark is determined by the total number of credits transferred, as follows: